What are Revisions?

 How to Track Changes by Comparing Revisions (Pro Feature)

 Since every revision represents the state of a document from one certain point, comparing them allows you to track any differences or changes between two revisions.
 To compare revisions, open the document history (like described above).
 There you'll find the current state of your document depicted.
 The sidebar contains all the revisions that were made for that document so far.
 By clicking on them, you can review the respective contents in the display view.
 By selecting the check box of two revisions, the display view will automatically signal any differences and changes between the selected versions.

 You find a toolbox that lets you navigate from one displayed change to the next one at the bottom of the screen.

 Hovering above a displayed change also gives you the name of the person that made the change.

 How to Navigate from Revision to Editor

 While comparing two revisions you can use our return function to open the SciFlow editor in a new tab that jumps directly to currently selected change.
 The return function is located at the top of the document history.

 The return function is currently an early iteration.
-Updates and improvements follow in the future, that means any feedback is heartely welcomed.
+Updates and improvements follow in the future, which means any feedback is heartedly welcomed.